ku-sldg/plih/_types/3-Typed-Recursion.md

 ```

 Bingo.
 Now the closure in the environment for the closure knows about
 the closure.
 Now we can call `fact` on 0, 1, and 2.
 But not 3.
-Bummer Do
+Do
 you see why?

 The innermost closure can never have `fact` in its